akanshaVashisth/jekyll-now/_posts/2014-3-3-Hello-World.md

 As you all know, this being my first post, I am way too excited about it.
-Writing a blog has always been in my bucket list and I’m finally living it.
+Writing a blog has always been in my bucket list and I’m finally doing it.
 I hope something or the other makes sense to you.
+Stay tuned for some great stories from my data science journey.

 ![_config.yml]({{ site.baseurl }}/images/config.png)